Peer Steinbrück: Economic policy

 Steinbrück has been a prominent speaker for the SPD, especially on economic matters.

 During a 2007 visit to Washington for meetings with the Treasury secretary, Henry M. Paulson Jr. and Ben S. Bernanke, chairman of the Federal Reserve, after the collapse of Amaranth Advisors, Steinbrück lobbied for the development of an internationally accepted "code of conduct" for the hedge fund industry, arguing that a "sizable number" of hedge funds "are not behaving properly."

-Steinbrück predicted in 2008, in the wake of Lehman Brothers’s bankruptcy, that the United States’ days as a financial superpower were numbered.
+Steinbrück predicted in 2008, in the wake of Lehman Brothers' bankruptcy, that the United States' days as a financial superpower were numbered.
 In December 2008 interview with Newsweek, he controversially attacked the British Keynesian approach to economic policy.
 He raised scepticism about the effectiveness of large fiscal stimulus packages and criticized the resulting increase in public debt.
 His comments led Steinbrück into a highly public press battle with Paul Krugman, the Nobel laureate economist and New York Times columnist.
 An adherent to Keynes' theory that government spending creates growth, Krugman wrote in December 2008—in a direct attack on Steinbrück—that the primary "multiplier effect" that government spending programs were having was that of "multiplying the impact of the current German government's boneheadedness."

 During his time as German Finance Minister, Steinbrück repeatedly accused the United Kingdom of pandering to the City of London by hindering efforts to reform global financial markets.
 In 2009, Steinbrück opposed any plans by the G-20 major economies to limit the size of banks to avoid individual institutions wielding too much influence in future and posing a risk.
 At the 2009 G-20 Pittsburgh summit, he supported a Dutch proposal to limit banking executives' bonuses to the level of their fixed annual salary.
 Also, he called for a global tax to be imposed on financial transactions in a bid to end what he derided as "binge-drinking" on markets.

 In a 2010 interview on German television, it appeared that Steinbrück, who had adopted a very critical stance of the shadow banking system, attributed characteristics of the private equity industry to hedge funds.

 In 2012, Steinbrück tabled a plan for sweeping financial regulation that he intended to be a main plank of his election platform.
 It included compelling banks to finance a €200 billion rescue fund, and splitting investment from retail banking.